The Historian Evaluation Playbook

 Exploding Licensing Costs and Scalability Bottlenecks

-The "Tag Tax"
+The "tag Tax" Problem

 The per-tag licensing model is the most pervasive structural deficiency in the legacy historian market.

 Introduced in the early 1990s, when historian installations were small and tag counts were established at deployment, per-tag pricing made economic sense for its era.
 As license counts grew into the thousands, then the tens and hundreds of thousands, and finally enterprise systems with millions of tags, the only beneficiary became the software vendor.
 It was not, and still is not, uncommon for manufacturers to suffer millions of dollars of licensing costs for these per-tag business models.
-The benefit lies solely with the vendor, helping OSIsoft gain a multi-billion evaluation when AVEVA acquired them several years ago.
+The benefit lies solely with the vendor, helping OSIsoft gain a multi-billion valuation when AVEVA acquired them several years ago.

 In the context of a modern DX program a per-tag pricing is a direct tax on digital transformation itself.